cloudbase/garm/README.md

 Check out the [quickstart](/doc/quickstart.md) document for instructions on how to install ```GARM```.
 If you'd like to build from source, check out the [building from source](/doc/building_from_source.md) document.

+### On Kubernetes

+Thanks to the efforts of the amazing folks at @mercedes-benz, GARM can now be integrated into k8s via their operator.
+Check out the [GARM operator](https://github.com/mercedes-benz/garm-operator/) for more details.

 ## Configuration

 The ```GARM``` configuration is a simple ```toml```.
 The sample config file in [the testdata folder](/testdata/config.toml) is fairly well commented and should be enough to get you started.
 The configuration file is split into several sections, each of which is documented in its own page.
 The sections are: